Olive baboon: Distribution and habitat

-The species inhabits a strip of 25 equatorial African countries, very nearly ranging from the east to west coasts of the continent.
-The exact boundaries of this strip are not clearly defined, as the species' territory overlaps with that of other baboon species.
-In many places, this has resulted in cross-breeding between species.
+The olive baboon inhabits a strip of 25 equatorial African countries, very nearly ranging from the east to west coasts of the continent.
+The exact boundaries of this strip are not clearly defined, as its range overlaps with that of other baboon species, which has resulted in cross-breeding between species in many places.
 For example, considerable hybridisation has occurred between the olive baboon and the hamadryas baboon in Ethiopia.
-Cross-breeding with the yellow baboon and the Guinea baboon has also been observed.
-Although this has been noted, the hybrids have not as yet been well studied.
+Cross-breeding with the yellow baboon and the Guinea baboon has also been observed, but the hybrids have not as yet been well studied.

-Throughout its wide range, the olive baboon can be found in a number of different habitats.
+Throughout its wide range, the olive baboon occurs in a number of different habitats.
 It is usually classified as savannah-dwelling, living in the wide plains of the grasslands.
-The grasslands, especially those near open woodland, do make up a large part of its habitat, but the baboon also inhabits rainforests and deserts.
-Uganda and the Democratic Republic of the Congo, for instance, both support olive baboon populations in dense tropical forests.
+The grasslands, especially those near open woodland, make up a large part of its habitat, but it also inhabits rainforests and deserts.
+Uganda and the Democratic Republic of the Congo support olive baboon populations in dense tropical forests.

+A small introduced population was present in the Province of Cádiz and possibly in the Province of Málaga in Spain.
+It is considered extinct in Spain.